Life

 She doesn’t fear the deep water because she knows that the depth is where her power is rooted.

-But even the Siren has moments where the surface feels so very far away.
+But even the Siren has moments where the surface feels very far away.

-I’ve held this space with gratitude, but also some impatience and fear and longing and a whole lot of grief.
+I’ve held this with gratitude, but also impatience, fear, longing, and a quiet kind of grief.

-Floating in this space of in-between, I’ve realized just how much I orient toward loss, even when standing in the center of possibility.
+Floating here, I’ve realized how often I orient toward loss—even when I am standing in the center of possibility.

 It is a survival reflex.
-When hope has historically been the precursor to disappointment, “protection” became my home frequency.
-I scan the horizon not for the sunrise, but for the storm, using the past hurts like a lens that tints everything it touches.
+When hope has historically been the precursor to disappointment, protection becomes a default frequency.
+I scan the horizon not for sunrise, but for storm, and using past hurt like a lens that tints everything it touches.

 It is confirmation bias trying to look like safety.

-We are taught that growth is about alchemy, about turning our leaden pain into golden hope, or forcing grief into “something that happened for a reason.”
+We are taught that growth is alchemy: turning leaden pain into golden hope, or forcing grief into meaning.

-We are told to “heal” so that the bruises fade, to “let go” so our hands are empty enough to grab something new.
+We are told to heal so the bruises fade, to let go so our hands are empty enough to receive something new.

-Maybe I don’t need to alchemize hope and pain just yet.
-I don’t need to force a marriage between my desire to expand and my instinct to protect.
+Maybe I don’t need to force hope and pain into resolution just yet.
+I don’t need to reconcile expansion with protection.

-Like the Siren, who knows both the crushing pressure of the deep and the pull of the shallows, I can learn to hold them both, allowing them to coexist without forcing resolution.
+Like the Siren, who knows both the pressure of the deep and the pull of the shallows, I can learn to hold both without forcing them into agreement.
 I am learning not to flee either.

 I can give grief a place at the table.
-Letting it speak without becoming a prophecy.
-There is space for intuition’s voice here, too, felt without demanding a conclusion.
-I can allow the bruise to exist without fearing it’s permanent.
+Let it speak without becoming prophecy.
+There is space for intuition here, too, which is felt without needing a conclusion.
+The bruise can exist without meaning it is permanent.

-I so often rush to make meaning or decide the ending of a chapter before I’ve even finished the page.
-I want to know: Is this a tragedy or a triumph?
+I so often rush to assign meaning, to decide the ending of a chapter before I’ve finished the page.
+I want to know: is this a tragedy or a triumph?

-But the Siren knows that the ocean is both at once, and it doesn’t need to apologize for it.
+But the Siren knows the ocean is both and does not ask it to be otherwise.

 Just this.
 Just now.

-Staying in the water I’m in, without guessing, or deciding, or forcing where it must carry me.
+Staying in the water I’m in, without forcing it to become anything else.

 Always,